 At the very end of the USDA RD Home Loan Underwriting Guidelines there’s a section that’s titled “Compensating Factors.”
 This brief section is for the situation where a borrower is just outside the guidelines to qualify for a USDA Home Loan, meaning someone with housing and debt ratios higher than 29/41.

 We’ve seen folks who have income we can’t count – maybe they’ve only worked at a part time job for a year, or they receive bonus checks, but haven’t been paid for their bonus this year, or they are eligible for a raise in 90 days… folks who needed us to look at their situation a little differently.
 In those “common sense” mortgage underwriting scenarios, the USDA Home Loan program allows us to use Compensating Factors on a limited basis.

 At this point it’s best to understand that just like FHA and the Veteran’s Administration, USDA is not actually “making” mortgage loans.
 This is an Insurance that the Government is issuing, through USDA, that compensates the Bank / Investor, in the event the loan ends up in foreclosure.

-Unlike FHA and VA – USDA RD Underwriters actually look at every USDA home loan file.
-So the loan is being underwritten twice.
+Unlike FHA and VA – USDA RD Underwriters actually look at every single USDA home loan file.
+So the loan is being underwritten more than one time.
 First, by the Automated Underwriting system (GUS), then by the Underwriters at our Bank, and THEN by the Underwriters at USDA… if you are receiving a Mortgage Tax Credit from NCHFA, then you have yet another underwriter looking for at the loan!

-Compensating factors for higher debt ratios include, but are not limited to, the following:
+Compensating factors for higher USDA Home Loan debt ratios include, but are not limited to, the following:

 - Credit score of 660 or higher for the borrower and at a minimum a credit score of 620 for the co-borrower

 - Potential for increased earnings and career advancement\ a college degree

 - Low total obligation ratio.
 A low total obligation ratio does not compensate for a high total housing ratio (29% of Gross Income); however, when other strong compensating factors are present, a low total obligation ratio can be a great way to get a “YES!” from the USDA Underwriter!